rcgsheffield/urban_flows/defra_sos_kvp/README.md

 ## Issues

 * There seems to be a bug with the SOS API, see: Issue [52North SOS #793](https://github.com/52North/SOS/issues/793).
 This means we can't do a spatial filter when querying the API.
 The developers have been informed so this may have been fixed.
+See `docs/DEFRA UK-AIR SOS spatial filter issue.eml`.